Trump Russia announcement catches Boeing off guard; spying an everyday concern for defense contractor

 The P-8 anti-submarine plane is designed to hunt, find and destroy submarines, especially those great-power submarines potentially armed with nuclear missiles.
 This aircraft is therefore an important part of U.S. defenses against any threat from a nuclear superpower.

-Among potential aggressors, only Russia and China operate submarines known to have nuclear weapon capabilities.
-And late last year, Russia raised concern at NATO when its submarines were seen to patrol close to vital undersea data cables in the North Atlantic that provide Internet and other communications connections between North America and Europe.
+Among potential aggressors, only Russia and China operate submarines known to have nuclear-weapon capabilities.
+And late last year, Russia raised concern at NATO when Russia’s submarines were seen to patrol close to vital undersea data cables in the North Atlantic that provide Internet and other communications connections between North America and Europe.
 This activity was seen as a deliberately aggressive naval maneuver, suggesting that Russia might choose to sever or tap into the cables.

-In response, NATO mounted a hunt for Russian subs in the North Atlantic, presumably including the P-8 fleet.
+In response, NATO mounted a hunt, presumably including the P-8 fleet, for Russian subs in the North Atlantic.

 The White House’s specific mention of concern about Russian spying on this region’s U.S. submarine base and the size and aggression of Russia’s nuclear submarine fleet raise the chances that it’s the P-8 that’s considered vulnerable to spying.